ministryofjustice/form-builder/decisions/0009-editor-online.md

 ## Decision

-After evaluating the different otions and including the direction of the product, it was decided to rebuild the editor using Ruby of Rails and custom javascript for the front end.
+After evaluating the different options and including the direction of the product, it was decided to rebuild the editor using Ruby on Rails and custom javascript for the front end.

 ## Consequences